dtonhofer/prolog_notes/prolog_comparison_predicates.md

 > `@Term1 == @Term2`:
 >
 > True if `Term1` is equivalent to `Term2`.
-A variable is only identical (should be "equivalent") to a sharing variable.
+A variable is only identical (should be "equivalent"?) to a sharing variable.

 The negation is implemented using negation-as-failure: